humosaic/P4_XY-Fe_Perumbeti/README.md

-An `Rmd` notebook and associated pdf for the manuscript can be found in [analysis](/paper).
-This notebook produces a .pdf document in elsevier format.
+A template `log.md` learners notebook for DSF can be found in [analysis/logs](https://github.com/ua-data7/DSF-template-compendium/tree/main/analysis).

-README.md files are included in all subdirectories with explanations or contents related to the paper.
-It should also provide a useful starting point for extending and exploring these materials for other projects.